saweima12/markedpage/README.md

 ## ChangeLog

+- [2022-07-16] Add markdown file Vite HMR Support.
-- 2022-05-31 Add `_draft` field support in FrontMatter.(It will not be added to list in production)
+- [2022-05-31] Add `_draft` field support in FrontMatter.(It will not be added to list in production)
-- 2022-05-27 Add extendPageData support
+- [2022-05-27] Add extendPageData support